MrFuguDataScience/SendDataFrom-R-Python-to-SQL-PSQL-Mongo/README.md

 `Mapreduce_PythonMongo.ipynb`: using `pymongo` and using Map-Reduce

+`Mongolite_basics.ipynb`: going over basics that will help someone getting started with mongodb using r-studio

 `Mongolite_02_Nested.ipynb`: using R-studio, we will interface with mongoDB using `mongolite`.
 You will see queries, aggregates, map-reduce